ProgrammingWu/CheckUERestrictionsBAT/README.md

 CRLF: We've enforced Git to manage this file using CRLF line endings.
 This should work as intended.

-ANSI: Windows 11 Notepad recognizes text files containing non-ANSI characters (e.g., Chinese) as UTF-8 encoded.
-If you modify this file and add non-ANSI characters, saving it will default to UTF-8 encoding, rendering the script inoperable.
-Be cautious when editing.
+ANSI: In Windows 11, Notepad recognizes text files containing only ANSI-encoded characters as UTF-8 encoded files.
+Therefore, if you modify such a file by adding non-ANSI characters (e.g., Chinese characters) and save it, Notepad will save the file in UTF-8 encoding instead, which may cause it to fail to run.
+Please note this issue.

 Issue Reporting
 To report issues, please visit the GitHub Issues page: